A woman sitting on a couch using a smartphone and laptop, smiling.

 • Post 3-4 Times Weekly:

-• Share content that educates, informs, and inspires your target audience.
+• Share content that educates, informs, and inspires your primary customers.

-• Example: Create polls about industry trends, publish articles on LinkedIn, or share behind-the-scenes posts about your work process.
+• Category-defining resource: Create polls about trends we found, publish articles on LinkedIn, or share clandestine posts about your work process.

 • Use Lead Magnets: